Drjacky/ImagePicker/README.md

 ## ‍🏍Features

-* Pick Gallery Image
+* Pick Gallery Images
-* Pick Image from Google Drive
+* Pick Images from Google Drive
 * Capture Camera Image
-* Crop Image(Crop image based on provided aspect ratio or let user choose one)
+* Crop Images(Crop image based on provided aspect ratio or let user choose one)
-* Compress Image(Compress image based on provided resolution and size)
+* Compress Images(Compress image based on provided resolution and size)
 * Retrieve Image Result as File, File Path as String or Uri object
 * Handle Runtime Permission for Camera and Storage